multani/gcp-changelog/content/document-ai/index.md

 [Custom classifier](https://cloud.google.com/document-ai/docs/custom-classifier)
 model [`pretrained-classifier-v1.5-2025-08-05`](https://cloud.google.com/document-ai/docs/custom-classifier#models)
 powered by Gemini 2.5 Flash is in [Preview](https://cloud.google.com/products/#product-launch-stages).
-It has ML processing available for US and EU regions and 30-page-per-minute processing requests.
+It has ML processing available for US and EU regions, a maximum page limit of [30](https://cloud.google.com/document-ai/limits#classification_processors) pages, and processing requests of [120](https://cloud.google.com/document-ai/quotas#service_tiers) pages per minute.

 Unlike the prior custom classifier, which used classical machine learning, this version features a new platform.
 It accommodates: